-Cross processing also has its roots in film photography, and is closely connected to the way film is developed.
-There were four kinds of film that you could typically buy: color negatives, black and white negatives, color slides, and black and white slides.
-Negative film was used the most, and the output was classical negatives, to be sent to a darkroom where they would be blown up.
-Slide film meanwhile was used mainly for instant presentation on slide projectors.
+Cross processing has its roots in film photography and is closely linked to the way film is developed.
+During the time of classic film photography, four types of film were typically available: color negatives, black and white negatives, color slides, and black and white slides.
+Negative film was the most commonly used, resulting in classic negatives that were later enlarged to photographs in a darkroom.
+In contrast, slides were used for instant presentation as slideshows projected on a screen.

 The original image on the left; On the right, after digital cross processing

 Both negatives and slides needed to be processed in a photo lab.
 Different processes and chemicals were used for each type of film.
 With negatives, the process was called C-41.
 With slides, the process was called E-6.
 Cross processing in film photography was as simple as swapping the chemicals and using the E-6 process for negatives and the C-41 process for slides.
 This technique results in uniquely-colored photographs with certain colors accentuated.

 With digital photography, simulating cross processing is relatively simple.
 You can use Curves to edit your photos, making it possible to work with individual color channels.
 The resulting image partially resembles Lomography, the experimental form of film and old-fashioned photography.